 - Gastroesophageal reflux disease (GERD)

-- Inability to control face muscles (pseudobulbar palsy)
+- Trouble controlling facial muscles (pseudobulbar palsy)

 Cerebral palsy is not the direct cause of oral health issues.
 However, some dental problems are more common in cerebral palsy patients.